aslamcodes/brain-cache/aws/soa/LB routing.md

-If All the instances in the load balancers are unheathy, then all the request are forwarded to the instances
+If All the instances in the load balancers are unheathy, then all the request are forwarded to the instances If All the instances in the load balancers are unheathy, then all the request are forwarded to the instances

 LB continue to accept requests